 Financial statements, if applicable

-Filing Financial Statements in XBRL
+Filing Financial Statements with ACRA

-Set up the accounting system
+Set up an accounting system

-Prepare the chart of accounts
+Prepare a chart of accounts

 Prepare monthly cash and bank reconciliation statements